Does this test have other names?

 Why do I need this test?

-Symptoms may begin two days to two weeks after you are exposed to the bacteria.
+Symptoms may begin 2 days to 2 weeks after you are exposed to the bacteria.

 What other tests might I have along with this test?